hms-dbmi/pic-sure-i2b2-transmart/README.md

 The `psama` service and the `psamaui` component of the `httpd` service works together to allow administration of users, applications and roles for the users to those applications.
 The `psama` service relies on its own mysql connection to a database, that has to be called `auth`.

+When starting up `psama` for the first time, the initial database has no users in it.
+The initial superuser has to be manually added to the `auth` database.

+Take a look at the script in the [first_time_run_the_system_and_insert_admin_user.sql](https://raw.githubusercontent.com/hms-dbmi/pic-sure-auth-microapp/master/pic-sure-auth-db/db/tools/first_time_run_the_system_and_insert_admin_user.sql) script.
+Change the e-mail address (has to be a gmail.com e-mail address) and run the script on the database.
+All other administration of the users/roles/privileges can be done via the `psamaui` webinterface.

 # Configure other back-end services

 **IRCT** and **PIC-SURE** services might require additional configuration.